Advance HE Fellowships

 This workshop introduces the Fellowship program, the different Fellowship categories, eligibility requirements, and the support offered by the TIU for applicants.

-Note: Please download, complete and bring your completed Advance HE Category Tool outcome.
+For the workshop, please download and bring your completed Advance HE Category Tool outcome.
 This tool identifies the most suitable category for your application.

 Workshop schedule